 Just off of the Zocalo undoubtedly you will pass by this ‘mercado’ numerous times as you’re out exploring.
 There are close to 12 restaurants to choose from making it quick and easy if you’re out and about, especially with a group.
 While there are variances, the stalls offer similar foods with subtle differences.
-The exception being the small Chinese restaurant and the little Mayan joint.
-There is plenty of seating and food court style service, this is a local cheap eat.
+The exception being the small Chinese restaurant.
+There is plenty of seating and food court style service as this is a local cheap eat.
 The food vendors here are just a touch assertive, but very friendly.

 A luncheria on the cusp of being expensive (for Mexico), but the food is done very well – Yucatecan and plated in an appealing way.
 I have mentioned plating twice now, but you don’t get to see much ‘flare’ in a lot of the places that we’ve been in this part of Mexico.
 There are many choices for vegans/vegetarians, plenty of options to satisfy anyone’s hunger.

 A Mayan restaurant that delivers high-quality ingredients made in the time honored fashion of the Maya people.
 Jose, the owner met me at the door and gave a quick tour, highlighting the plants and techniques used in traditional cooking.
 Everyone employed at his restaurant are of Maya descent.
 The menu includes vegan/vegetarian options, but I believe more can be prepared upon request.
 This is a truly unique dining experience, unlike anything I’ve experienced in the Yucatan.